 The ISO proposes to remove the opportunity cost component from the day-ahead DEB.
 This change was proposed by the ISO in the Draft Final Proposal based on a recommendation of the MSC.
-The MSC's September opinion that that if cycling costs and other resources constraints are modeled, the 24-hour time horizon of the day-ahead market is sufficient to account for charging and opportunity costs within the day.
+The MSC's September opinion notes that if cycling costs and other resource constraints are modeled, the 24-hour time horizon of the day-ahead market is sufficient to account for charging and opportunity costs within the day.

-Given the ISO's reasoning for excluding the opportunity cost component from the day-ahead DEB, it seems to be logically inconsistent for the day-ahead DEB to retain an estimate of charging cost in the formulation.
+Given the ISO's reasoning for excluding the opportunity cost component from the day-ahead DEB, it seems to be logically inconsistent for the day-ahead DEB to retain an estimate of charging cost in the formulation (i.e. energy that must be purchased during some intervals of the day to recharge the battery).
 The same 24-hour time horizon that accounts for discharge opportunity cost within the day also accounts for the value of optimal charging opportunities within the day.